Ararat Park Hyatt Moscow

 Average time to visit

 The main tourist season is between June and August, when the weather is the warmest.
-Standout seasons to visit Moscow are late spring (May or June) and early autumn (September or October), when the city’s parks are filled with flowering trees or colorful leaves.
+Standout seasons to visit Moscow are late spring (May or June) and early autumn (September or October), when the city’s parks are filled with flowering trees or colourful leaves.

 The deepest, darkest part of winter is undeniably cold but if you are prepared it can be an adventure.
 Furs and vodka keep people warm and snow-covered landscapes are picturesque.
 A solid snowpack covers the ground from November to March.
 The city gets fired up to ring in the New Year, when Muscovites emerge from their warm homes into the winter night for free concerts and fireworks.

-The Ararat Park Hyatt Hotel is a very luxurious property, well located in a quiet side street in the center of the city.
+The Ararat Park Hyatt Hotel is a very luxurious property, well located in a quiet side street in the centre of the city.
 It is within easy reach of the Kremlin and Red Square, as well as the newly reopened Bolshoi Theatre.

 Although part of the Park Hyatt chain, the Ararat hotel has its own history and character that sets is aside from other hotels.
-Founded by a well to do Armenian family, it still has an Armenian chapel on the top floor and the restaurant serves the best Armenian specialties in town!
+Founded by a well to do Armenian family, it still has an Armenian chapel on the top floor and the restaurant serves the best Armenian specialities in town!

 The hotel, which opened in 2001, has a very modern and stylish interior behind its historic 19th century facade.
 The clever use of glass in the atrium means the interiors are filled with natural light.